Get

 A Brief History of the Oriental Shorthair

 Siamese cats are extremely popular.
-In the 1920s and 1930s, this popularity was at its height in Britain.
+In the 1950s, this popularity was at its height in Britain.
 What made so many fall in love with the Siamese breed was the restrictions on coloring or pointing.
 With people preferring Siamese cats to have particular colorings, breeders at the time decided to disregard any solid-colored Siamese cats.
 Originally, these excluded cats were called “foreign shorthairs.”
-Over the years, this name changed, and solid-colored Siamese cats are now called Oriental Shorthairs.
+Over the years, a new breed was created, called Oriental Shorthairs.
 While Oriental Shorthairs are basically Siamese cats with solid colors, not all born in litters retain the short hair synonymous with these cats.
 When this happens, these cats are referred to as Oriental Longhairs and are less common than their shorthair counterparts.

 The 1970s saw the introduction of Oriental Shorthairs in the United States.
 It didn’t take long before this breed won the champion status in 1977 with the Cat Fanciers Association.
 With extensive breeding in the United States, multiple coat colors were added as acceptable for the breed.
 Today, there are over 300 color patterns and varieties.
 This has earned this breed the nickname of “rainbow cat.”